javalin/website/pages/migration-guide-1-2.md

 * Request-caching is now limited to 4kb by default
 * Server now has a `LowResourceMonitor` attached by default
 * `defaultCharset()` method has been removed
+* URLs are now case-insensitive by default, meaning Javalin will treat `/path` and `/Path` as the same URL.
+  This can be disabled with `app.enableCaseSensitiveUrls()`.

 ## WebSockets
 It was possible to defined WebSockets using Jetty annotations in v1 of Javalin.